AliceLin2/phase-3-sinatra-react-project/README.md

 Overview

     Fruit Shop APP is an APP where shop owners could find many different kinds of fruits they own and sell along with some information about any particular fruit (such as price, stock and health benefit).
 Owners could update the information regarding each fruit.
 They also could delete any fruit from their shops.
-The fruits and owners data are stored in the back end server writing using Ruby.
+The fruits and owners data are stored in the back end server wrote by Ruby.

 Usage